 BASIC RESEARCH (6.1)

-APLU FY2022 Request: \$2.831 billion
+APLU FY2023 Request: \$2.929 billion

+FY2023 PBR = \$2.376 billion; FY2022= \$2.763 billion;

-FY2022 PBR = \$2.282 B; FY2021 = \$2.671 B; FY2020 = \$2.603 B
+FY2021 = \$2.671 billion

 Discoveries from defense basic research have led to paradigm shifts in military capabilities that are supporting the men and women in the military today.
-In addition to advocating for strong funding for all defense basic research efforts, APLU encourages a 6 percent increase from FY21 levels for each of the below basic research program elements.
+In addition to advocating for strong funding for all defense basic research efforts, APLU encourages a six percent increase from FY22 levels for each of the below basic research program elements.
 These requested funding levels are consistent with "Innovation: An American Imperative" and the National Defense Strategy Commission's 2018 report2, as well as the recent report from the American Academy of Arts and Sciences (AAAS).
-The AAAS report recommends a sustained real growth rate of at least 4% for basic research across the federal government, with commensurate growth in applied research investment trajectories, in order to maintain U.S. research and development leadership internationally.3
+The AAAS report recommends a sustained real growth rate above the rate of inflation of at least four percent for basic research across the federal government, with commensurate growth in applied research investment trajectories, in order to maintain U.S. research and development leadership internationally.
+This request level includes the recommended growth rate of four percent, plus an additional two percent to conservatively reflect inflation.